FerRacimo/3P-CLR/README.md

 3) The drift time leading from the common ancestor of A, B & C to node C, plus the drift time leading from the common ancestor of A, B & C to the common ancestor of A & B (Drift C)

-These drift times can be accurately calculated by using applying programs like MixMapper (Lipson et al. 2013) to genome-wide data, assuming selection is not prevalent enough in the genome to affect these estimates.
+These drift times can be accurately calculated by applying programs like MixMapper (Lipson et al. 2013) to genome-wide data, assuming selection is not prevalent enough in the genome to affect these estimates.
 Alternatively, we provide an R script that uses dadi (Gutenkunst et al. 2009) and a likelihood optimization algorithm (L-BFGS-B) to obtain approximations to these drift times.
 The program is located in the folder CalcDrifts3P.

 # Output columns